pretix/pretix-docs/docs/tutorial/continuous-operation/getting-started.md

 Everyone should have their own personal login.
 If other members of our team should have access to the system as well, we will be able to [invite](../../guides/teams.md#inviting-someone-to-your-team) them later in the process.

 !!!
 Warning

-    The **short form** is the unique identifier for your company in our website's backend and will also be used in the shop URL.
+    The **short form** is the unique identifier for your company in our website's backend. pretix will also use it in the shop URL.
-    Please put careful consideration into the short form and make sure you are happy with it.
+    Put careful consideration into the short form.

-    The short form **cannot be changed** without you contacting customer support.
-    It might no longer be possible to change it at all if you have already set up some parts of the system.
+    Only submit it when you are happy with your choice.

+    If you want to use a different short form, then you will have to create a new organizer account.

 The "Full name" field is meant for the name of the company, association, or institution for which we want to organize events.
-The "Address short form" field is for a short form of the organization's name.
-This short form will be used for the URL under which our events can be found.
+The "Address short form" field is for a short form of the organization's name. pretix will use this short form for the URL under which customers can find our events.

 For this tutorial, we are going to create an account for our Tutorial Ltd.
 So we will enter "Tutorial Ltd." into the full name field, and "tut" into the address short form field.